Thai-style salmon with peach-cabbage slaw

 - Zest and juice the lime.

-- Cut the peach from its pit; thinly slice the fruit.
+- Cut the peach in half and remove the pit; thinly slice the fruit.

 - Coarsely chop the cashews.